 The second concern is making sure the food is tender enough to eat without being "over tender", mushy, or dry.

 For some already tender cuts of meat like filets, loins, and chicken breasts you don't have to worry about tenderness since they start out that way.
 That means that these cuts are "done" once they get up to temperature and/or are pasteurized.
-You can find out this time using my Sous Vide Thickness Ruler.
+You can find out this time using my Sous Vide Thickness Ruler or reading my article Sous Vide Cooking Times by Thickness.

 However, despite them being "done" at the minimum time shown, they stay "done" for several hours past that time, depending on the starting tenderness of the meat.
 This is why I give a range.
 You can eat a 1" cut of filet mignon (25mm) after 50 minutes but you can also eat the filet up to 3 hours after it has gone into the bath without any loss in quality, tenderness, or flavor.